 If you don’t have a regular drill for holes, and you have to use your impact driver than you should know that the important thing is a drill bit.
 You can use a standard hex-shank drill bit for small holes in light gauge steel and softwood, but for larger holes in heavy steel or hardwood, you will need a bit rated specifically for an impact driver.

 When would one use an impact driver versus a regular drill?

 We have learned that drills and impact drivers are similar but they work differently and have different strength.

 Drills are good for work that requires care or precision, like when you need to make a precise hole or drive a smaller screw.
 They apply constant power and have good control with a range of speeds and clutch settings.
 True, they don’t have speed like impact drivers, but for regular DIY tasks, we have found it as a perfect choice.
-Also, they are not loud as impact drivers, so it makes your job more pleasant.
+Also, they are not as loud as impact drivers, so it makes your job more pleasant.